iotaledger/inx-poi/documentation/docs/welcome.md

 ## API

-The extension exposes a custom set of REST APIs that you can use to generate or validate proofs.
+The extension exposes a custom set of REST APIs that you can use to generate or validate proofs of inclusion.

 You can find more information about the API in the [API reference section](api_reference.md).